 Two small archipelagos Sao Tome and Principe, and Cape Verde, were colonized by Portugal.
 They are located near Africa’s western coast in the North Atlantic Ocean and have a pleasant climate.
 These two locations were important for the trading of slaves and were mostly uninhabited prior to the arrival of the Portuguese.
 Both of these got their independence in the year 1975.

 In the 1500s, Goa, located on the southwestern coast of India, was colonized by the Portuguese.
 Situated near the Arabian Sea, Goa served as a key port for India, which was known to be rich in spices and handicrafts.
 While most of the Indian territory was under British rule, Goa remained under Portuguese rule for 450 years.
 Subsequent to gaining its independence in 1947, India took over Goa in 1961.
 Currently, it is the smallest state of the country, and still has a city named after Vasco da Gama.

 East Timor (Southeast Asia)

 In the 16th-century, Timor island’s eastern half was colonized by the Portuguese.
-It was probably the lure of sandalwood, slave and honey trade that attracted the portuguese.
-Thereafter, the island faced continuous fight for control between the Portuguese and the Dutch forces.
+It was probably the lure of sandalwood, slave, and honey trade that attracted the Portuguese.
+Thereafter, the island faced a continuous fight for control between the Portuguese and the Dutch forces.
 East Timor remained a Portuguese colony till it got its independence in 1975.
 However, it was again invaded and annexed by Indonesia.
 It finally gained its freedom in 2002.
-With health and infrastucture challenges, it still ranks very low on the UN’s Human Development Index.
+With health and infrastructure challenges, it still ranks very low on the UN’s Human Development Index.